FINNEAS & Billie Eilish

 "Without the GRAMMY Museum, we wouldn’t have gotten to experience or learn about so many important artists before us.
 Their programs provide a unique access, insight and education that we consider hugely instrumental in our own careers and musical development.
 We are proud to be part of this series," said FINNEAS.

 Prior to COVID-19, the Museum's popular public programs were recorded over the last decade from the Museum's Clive Davis Theater in Los Angeles.
 Since March 2020, the Museum has continued its series via digital conferencing and has since surpassed the 1,000 program mark.
 COLLECTION:live is an artfully curated collection of many of these never-before-released programs, available soon on all streaming devices, including computer, tablet, mobile phone, or TV for $2.99/month or $29.99 a year.
-New users can explore COLLECTION:live with a free, introductory three-day trial.

 The Sept.
 17 launch day will also feature interviews and/or performances by The Avett Brothers, Black Pumas, Glass Animals, Selena Gomez, Run The Jewels, and Tones And I. Plus, the new streaming service will offer a special benefit rental performance by Scarypoolparty and never-before-released programs from the archives from a wide array of artists.